Typst for University Notes

 typst-nvim

-At this point, Typst feels like the real OG.
-A couple of years ago, my older brothers introduced me to LaTeX — and I thought that was the gold standard.
-But after showing them Typst, even they’ve made the switch.
+A couple of years ago, my older brothers introduced me to LaTeX — I thought that was the gold standard.
+After showing them Typst, even they’ve switched.

-I’m still keeping an eye on the HTML support pull request, which would make it even easier to integrate Typst on many places like even website itself..
+I’m still watching the HTML support PR, which would make it even easier to integrate Typst in more places.
 But even now, it’s already changed how I work.

 ↞ Back to notes